a) Sir James George Frazer (1854-1941) b. Glasgow

 d) Sir John James Burnett (1857 – 1938) b.
 Glasgow

-The first Scottish Architect to train at the Ecole des Beaux Arts in Paris.
+The first Scottish Architect to train at the École des Beaux Arts in Paris.
 He designed the Clyde Trust Building in Glasgow.
 He later studied in the US, and designed American influenced office blocks, and Department Stores in Glasgow, Edinburgh and London.
-He was selected to design the Edward V11 Galleries at the British Museum in 19034.
+He was selected to design the Edward VII Galleries at the British Museum in 1934.

 e) Charles Rennie Mackintosh (1868 – 1928) b.
 Glasgow

-Architect, Artist and Designer, one of the most original, artistic talent to come out of Scotland.
+Architect, artist and designer, one of the most original, artistic talents to come out of Scotland.

 f) Thomas Smith Tait (1882 – 1953) b.
 Paisley